Just Ask Essie Mae…and Alonzo

 “And as far as the civil rights blueprint was concerned, many of the situations and strategies were planned.
 If Rosa Parks had decided to get up that fateful day and go to the back of the bus instead of maintaining her seat in the White section, someone else would have done it soon after.”

-Sadly, however, it appears history will not spare Essie Mae Williams, who was 23 years old when her back-door daddy ran for President of the United States, running against Harry Truman because, among other reasons, Truman wanted to integrate the armed forces.
+Sadly, however, it appears history will not spare Essie Mae Williams, who was 23 years old when her back-door daddy ran for President of the United States, running against Harry Truman because, among other reasons, Truman, in spite of his revealed racist views years later, wanted to integrate the Armed Forces.

 Who celebrated her 37th birthday the year when James Meredith was a bloody, beaten mess, his only crime being the first Black student to enroll at the University of Mississippi; and who turned 39 when four Black girls were blown to bits in a Baptist church bombing in Birmingham, Alabama.

 If, as has been implied, this tryst and subsequent birth was the “worst kept secret in South Carolina,” then one can further understand the immense disgust in the pain-soaked words of James Baldwin, who screamed to anyone who could hear, “Four little girls died — and no one cares!”